-Big Parties with Split Checks
+- Big Parties with Split Checks

 Of course families want to eat together after church, and many times several families will go out to eat together.
-It is just harder and more time consuming to wait on bigger tables.
-It takes longer to get drinks to the table and longer to take the orders and longer to get the orders to the kitchen.
+It is more time consuming to wait on bigger tables.
+It takes longer to get drinks to the table.
+It takes longer to take the orders.
+It takes longer to get the orders to the kitchen.
 It just takes longer.

-More kids, more messes
+- More kids = more messes

 Of course kids are a part of the post church meal, and they should be.
-When those big tables I talked about leave though, it looks like a war zone.
-I am not talking about what needs to be bussed on the table.
+When those big tables leave it looks like a war zone though.
+I am not talking about what needs to be bused on the table.
 I am talking about the floor.
 I am talking about crayons and food and drinks and other crazy things like dirty diapers.
-These things were not just dropped but smashed and ground into the floor.
+These things do not just get dropped but smashed into the floor.

 I do not think God would want a hardworking single mom or poor student or someone trying to make their rent to get stiffed over and over and over again.
 Now if you have bad service (not where your food is taking a long time, but service that your server can control), yes tip accordingly.
-Many Sundays I was teary because the cash in my pocket did not reflect how hard I worked, and I was treated poorly.
+Many Sundays I was teary because the cash in my pocket did not reflect how hard I worked, AND I was treated poorly.

+I realize big groups, split checks, kids making messes, people being cranky, and not getting tipped well are all part of the job.
+But Sundays have all four of these things all shift long.
 I think it would be nice if Christians would make Sundays the best days for servers to work.
 How inspiring would it be and a great way to testify if servers did not dread working Sundays because those they waited on were so nice and generous?